Jerald/cmpt489finalreport/index.md

 The next general thing we worked on was adding specific overrides to the AVX-512 code that pointed to other IDISA implementations.
 This was because, by default, if we didn't specify an implementation the code fell down to the basic IDISA version.
 Turns out, those weren't exactly the most efficient implementation in all cases.

-#### What we did
+#### What We Did

 At the beginning, just after AVX-512 support was added, our builder was inheriting only from the base IDISA builder.
 So our first step was to instead make it inherit from the AVX2 builder.
 But that caused the issue of the builder descending the inheritance tree to find the implementation to use.
 At first glance that may seem good, but the issue arose that many of the previous functions had been optimized for other block sizes and field widths.
 This caused a few cases where performance was actually *worse* then when we started.
-Notably, the AVX2 `bitblock_add_with_carry` isn't gated by a field width or bitblock width check and has a number of hardcoded values that, while good for AVX2, weren't optimal for AVX-512.
+Notably, the AVX2 `hsimd_signmask` will fall through to the SSE implementation which contains no guards for field width or bitblock width.
+This causes a notable slow-down versus the base IDISA implementation.

 From there, we went and found every function overridden in a previous builder, other than the base IDISA builder, and overrode it in our builder.
 We were then able to precisely specify which version of a given operation we wanted to be using.

-#### How this helped
+#### How This Helped

 The biggest improvement by far from this change was inheriting the SSE2 implementation of `bitblock_advance`.
 This version has been optimized quite well, and offered a nearly 30% runtime improvement for large files.